Senior Living in Madison, AL

 List of Senior Living Retirement Communities & Senior Housing in Madison, AL

-The median cost of independent senior living in Madison, AL is $2,871 monthly.
-The most affordable senior living communities in the Madison area can be priced as little as $1,731 per month, while the most upscale Madison retirement communities can go up to $4,761 per month.
+The average cost of independent senior living in Madison, AL is $2,871 per month.
+The lower priced senior living communities in the Madison area can cost as little as $1,731 per month, while the most luxurious Madison retirement communities can go up to $4,761 per month.

 There are 13 senior living, senior housing, elderly living apartments and retirement communities in Madison, Alabama.
 These 55+ retirement communities and housing residences provide accommodations to older adult Alabama residents, and may include studio and 1-bedroom assisted living or independent living units, as well as continuing care options.
 Madison senior housing can range in cost depending on amenities and services provided.
 Housing for seniors in Madison, AL may be in the form of senior apartment buildings or senior living communities.